basho-labs/riak-mesos-legacy/docs/DIRECTOR.md

 ## Marathon Setup

-Example `marathon.json` for the director can be found in [../director.marathon.json](../director.marathon.json)
+Example marathon json file for the director can be found here: [../director.marathon.json](../director.marathon.json)

 ## Manual Setup

 ### Download

-Links for downloading the director can be found in [../README.md](../README.md)
+Links for downloading the director package can be found in [MESOS_USAGE.md](MESOS_USAGE.md)

 ### Configure